Botulism

 Symptoms

 Foodborne and infant botulism symptoms start hours to days after infection.
-Symptoms of wound botulism start about 10 days after infection.
-Foodborne and wound botulism symptoms include difficulty swallowing or speaking, facial weakness on both sides of the face, and paralysis.
-Infant symptoms include constipation, floppy movements and weak cry.
+Wound botulism symptoms start about 10 days after infection.
+Foodborne and wound botulism symptoms include trouble swallowing or speaking, facial weakness on both sides of the face, and paralysis.
+Infant symptoms include trouble passing stool, weak cry and floppy movements.

 Treatments

 Antitoxin helps prevent nerve damage.
-Foodborne botulism treatment may include medicine to clear out the digestive system.
-Wound botulism may be treated with antibiotics.
-Surgery can be used to remove infected tissue.
+Foodborne botulism treatment may include medicine to clear the digestive system.
+Antibiotics may treat wound botulism.
+A surgeon may remove infected tissue.
 A mechanical ventilator can help with breathing.